Emotional Dumping vs Venting: 7 Ways to Escape the Spiral

 Emotional Dumping vs Venting

 Although they may appear to be similar, dumping and venting are not the same thing.
-When you vent, you express your emotions to someone while being sensitive to their feelings and seeking guidance or support.
+When you vent, you express your emotions to someone while being sensitive to their feelings and seeking support.

 However, emotional dumping ignores the other person’s emotional state and is one-sided.
 It’s dumping if you’re unloading without considering the listener’s needs.
 When venting is done well, it’s balanced and promotes understanding.